TheFifthRider/simply-roleplaying-webapp/docs/character/damage_and_injuries.md

 ### Defeat

 If a character suffers an injury when all of their injury boxes are marked, their injuries have caught up to them and they are **defeated**.
 What that means depends on the situation; they might have been paralyzed by fear, captured, swallowed, traumatized... they might even be dead.
-Whatever happened, they're at least going to need to take some downtime to recover.
+Whatever happened, they're out of the action until the end of the scene and should probably take some downtime to recover.

 #### Defeat and Death